wovo/hwcpp/readme.md

 - macro for one-time initialization? init(){ call_once< init_proper >(); }
 - port, kitt, I2C, PCF8574A
 - graphics, name problem!, OLED, 84x48
-- AVR has problems with includes and int64?
+- AVR has problems with includes and int64? no libstdc++, hence not a valid target?
 - max toggle frequency, very short waits, busy waits
 - check blue pill default & fast clocks
 - SysTick use can be generalized
 - compile for uno
 - waiting for blue and uno
-- make pin interfaces more regular, use mask in other targets
+- make HAL port/pin interfaces more regular, use mask in other targets
 - enumerate all pins
 - target frequencies
 - wait & delay, blink in demos.hpp